The sin in the homosexual lifestyle

 And after much soul searching, prayer and study I’ve decided it’s time for me to tell the truth about the sin of the homosexual lifestyle.

-Now hang on, I’m not saying what you may think I’m saying or what the Franklin Fundiepants might hope I’d be saying.
+Now hang on, I’m not saying what you may think I’m saying or what our conservative kinfolk in the church might hope I’d be saying.

 Not even close.